-When the family submits the RFTA HACP will review the RFTA for completeness.
+When the family submits the RFTA, the HACP will review the RFTA for completeness.

-If the RFTA is incomplete (including lack of signature by family, owner, or both), or if the dwelling lease is not submitted with the RFTA (if the owner has chosen not to utilize the HACP approved lease), HACP will notify the family and the owner of the deficiencies.
+If the RFTA is incomplete (including lack of signature by family, owner, or both), or if the dwelling lease is not submitted with the RFTA (if the owner has chosen not to utilize the HACP approved lease), the HACP will notify the family and the owner of the deficiencies in writing with a required response date.

-Missing information and/or missing documents will only be accepted as hard copies, inperson, by mail, fax or electronic submission.
-HACP will not accept missing information over the phone.
+Missing information and/or missing documents will only be accepted as hard copies, in- person, by mail, by fax or electronic submission.
+The HACP will not accept missing information over the phone.